 I’ve worked with one of you on a research project and together we’ve served on the board of a community organization.

 Many of you are my Facebook friends; some of you read this blog.
 Some of you follow me on Twitter.

 You’ve substituted for me in the classroom, and a great many of you are teachers yourselves.
-One of you is an author and instructional coach; another, a school principal.
+One of you is an author and instructional coach; another two, school principals.
 Some of you are nurses; some doctors.
 At least one of you sells real estate, three at least are lawyers, and several of you are college professors.
 Some of you sell produce at the Farmer’s Market; others farm on a larger scale.
 I can count among you a writer, a chef, a veterinarian, and a musician.
 A television personality and a museum director.
 A singer and songwriter, a pitcher for the Padres and another for the Marlins.
 A videographer in Hollywood.
+A welding instructor.
 A dancer.
 Several of you are pharmacists.
 One at least is a politician, another a personal secretary to someone in Germany.
 A graphic artist and a web designer, a journalist and a newspaper editor.
 One of you was a nun, but left your order; one is a priest who has stayed.
 Managers, retailers, and business owners.
-Police officers and fire fighters, automobile sales people and automobile mechanics.
+Police officers and firefighters, automobile salespeople and automobile mechanics.
 Electricians and plumbers and a welder I just “met” again this week.
 You work in personnel and transportation.
 You are receptionists and cashiers.
 Peace Corps volunteers and public relations specialists.
 Computer programmers, technicians, and teachers.
 Executives and line workers.
 Bus drivers.
 Cafeteria workers.
 Lab assistants and physicians’ assistants.
 So many of you I can no longer keep you all straight.

 But all of you, all day long, make the world spin round.